flarfnug/chatgpt2text/README.md

 # chatgpt2text

 Welcome to the ChatGPT quote generator for streamer.bot!
-This script outputs a text file that streamer.bot can read.
+This script outputs a text file to your default Download folder that streamer.bot can read.
 To use, simply upload this file to a PHP-capable web server, and create an action in streamer.bot with the "Network - Fetch URL" sub-action pointed at this file.
 This will create the text file that you can read in using the "Read File" sub-action and assign to a variable of your choosing.